davidfrantz/force/docs/source/howto/wvdb.rst

 Prepare the WVDB
 ----------------

-We generally use a WVDB generated from MODIS water vapor products ([MOD05 and MYD05](https://modis.gsfc.nasa.gov/data/dataprod/mod05.php)).
+We generally use a WVDB generated from MODIS water vapor products (`MOD05 and MYD05 <https://modis.gsfc.nasa.gov/data/dataprod/mod05.php>`_).

 Download the ready-to-go global WVDB
 """"""""""""""""""""""""""""""""""""

-You should start by downloading the pre-compiled WVDB with global coverage from [here](doi.pangaea.de/10.1594/PANGAEA.893109).
+You should start by downloading the pre-compiled WVDB with global coverage from `here <doi.pangaea.de/10.1594/PANGAEA.893109>`_.
 This saves you a lot of processing.
 This freely available dataset was generated with the FORCE WVDB component, and is comprised of daily global water vapor data for February 2000 to July 2018 for each land-intersecting WRS-2 scene (13281 coordinates), as well as a monthly climatology that can be used if no daily value is available.